dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Evaluation

-The first outcome of this initial PoC was to proof that the Architecture satisfying the scenarios described in this paper.
-The distinction between the CloudConduit and the Broker was found useful as several technologies for the Broker part exist.
-Furthermore the Broker can be used to establish the Viaduct as this logical entity could be made up out of virtual machines which each host a Migrator.
+The first outcome of this initial PoC was to prove that the architecture satisfies the scenarios described in this paper.
+The separation between the CloudConduit and the Broker was found useful as several technologies for the Broker exist.
+Furthermore the Broker can be used to establish Viaduct(s) as this could be made up out of virtual machines, which each could host a Migrator.
 The overall architecture therefore has been proven to satisfy the needs.

-Second outcome was to have first numbers in hand about the runtime of a relocation process.
-In the end it will be crucial that the runtime is minimized and actual life/online relocation will be possible.
-For the relocation of the service instance in the PoC a total downtime of 10min was needed.
-This combines the time for stopping the virtual machine and relocating it (seconds for stop, ~5 minutes for relocation of the virtual machien image of 5.4Gb), the time to move the data from the block storage to the VM (~1min minutes for 512Mb test file with) and finally the reconfiguration using (10sec to copy the script and execute it).
+Second outcome was to have initial numbers about the runtime of a relocation process.
+In the end it will be crucial that the runtime is minimised and possibly point towards if actual online relocation can be achieved.
+For the relocation of the service instance in the PoC, a total downtime of 10 minutes was needed.
+The relocation was performed over a 1 Gb Ethernet network.

+This combines the time for stopping the virtual machine and relocating it (seconds for stop, 5 minutes for relocation of the virtual machine image of 5.4GB), the time to move the data from the block storage to the VM ( 1 minute for 512MB test file with) and finally the reconfiguration using (10 seconds to copy the script and execute it).

 Times fluctuated over several runs of the relocation.
-General the Time to relocation using this PoC will depend on the data payload sizes of the virtual machine image and the data in the block storage.
+In general the time-to-relocation using this PoC will depend on the data payload sizes of the virtual machine image and the data in the block storage.

-Overall the PoC proofed the concepts to be working.
-Especially the Architecture described in the last sections should demonstrate that the concepts of FluidCloud are technically feasible.
-More over the important thing is that the concepts noted in this paper describe a way of enable fluidity of services between clouds.
+Overall the PoC proved the concepts to be working.
+In particular the implemented architecture described in the last sections should demonstrate that the concepts of FluidCloud are technically feasible.
+More over, the important thing is that the concepts noted in this paper describe a way of enable fluidity of services between clouds.

 # Related Work